 You will not feel any pain during the polysomnogram.
 The sensors are gently placed on your skin and connected to a computer.
 The wires are long enough to let you move around and turn over in bed.
+This will make sure the sensors are working.

 You are free to read or watch TV until your normal bedtime.
 Then the lights are turned off and it is time for you to try to fall asleep.
 A low-light video camera allows a technologist to see you from a nearby room.
 He or she will have to enter your room if a sensor comes loose.